ErpNetDocs/tech/modules/financials/cost-accounting/index.md

 # Cost

-Costs represent the monetary value of resources consumed during an enterprise’s operations.
+Cost represents the monetary value of resources consumed during an enterprise’s operations.

 In @@name, the **Cost** submodule supports the management of cost **calculation**, **allocation**, and **distribution**, ensuring that all incurred costs are accurately assigned to products, departments, or cost centers.
 It provides the framework for cost accounting within @@name, allowing organizations to maintain precise control over production and service expenses.